The Last Leprechaun

 The Last Leprechaun is a BBC-broadcast television fantasy film of 1998, directed by David Lister and starring Veronica Hamel, Jack Scalia, and Mick Walter.

 Plot

-Tommy and Ethel Barridge, the children of multi-millionaire American business man Henry Barridge, go to Ireland to spend the summer holidays with Laura Duvall, who is engaged to marry their father.
-However, they find she is a wicked banshee with strong black magic powers who does not wish them well.
+Tommy and Ethel Barridge, the two children of multi-millionaire American businessman Henry Barridge, are sent to Ireland to spend their summer holiday with Laura Duvann, a woman who is engaged to him.
+However, they find out that she’s actually a banshee with very strong black magic powers who acts ill-tempered and very disrespectful towards them (mainly towards Tommy).
 Laura is busy cutting down trees on her estate and is also planning the destruction of the last king of the little people, or leprechauns.
-Tommy and Ethel take his side against their wicked future stepmother.
+Tommy and Ethel take their father’s side and also have to figure out a plan to save their new friend, Finn Regan McCool (Finn for short) the leprechaun from their evil stepmother-to be and her estate company.